 - "The facilitator's job is to support everyone to do their best thinking and practice.
 To do this, the facilitator encourages full participation, promotes mutual understanding and cultivates shared responsibility.
 By supporting everyone to do their best thinking, a facilitator enables group members to search for inclusive solutions and build sustainable agreements."

 The word facilitation means to make easy.
 Too bad actually facilitating a group of people isn’t.
 It takes a tremendous amount of energy, focus, quick thinking and patience to facilitate a meeting.
 If you have followed the first two steps in this blog post: (Step 1: THINK and Step 2: PLAN), then you are set up for a successful session.
 But, there is still a lot of work to do.

 Here are 15 Tips you can use to keep the strategy session moving in a positive direction.

-15 Expert Tips for Facilitating a Great Virtual Meeting
+15 Expert Tips for Facilitating a Great Zoom Strategy Meeting

 1. Set ground rules at the beginning of the meeting.
 Let the team discuss their expectations for full participation, candor, side bars, interruptions, tangents, and cell phone and computer use.
 Having this conversation upfront creates an environment of accountability and a high level of commitment to the meeting.
 Ground rules will help reduce the stress of group interaction and make it easier to resolve problems when they arise.
 Capture your ground rules on a flip chart while discussing and post for reference throughout the meeting.
 To start with some energy, I suggest using one of our Zoom icebreakers to get things started.